Arizona Divorce Laws Alimony | Arizona Spousal Maintenance Laws

 There are three forms of spousal maintenance in Arizona.
 Specifically, there are “permanent” awards of spousal maintenance, “rehabilitative” awards of spousal maintenance, and “compensatory” forms of spousal maintenance.

-A permanent award of spousal maintenance simply means the court has not placed a date upon which spousal maintenance will terminate, which may occur when there is no expectation the person will ever be able to support themselves due to the age of the spouse or because of a significant disability.
+A permanent award of alimony in Arizona simply means the court has not placed a date upon which spousal maintenance will terminate, which may occur when there is no expectation the person will ever be able to support themselves due to the age of the spouse or because of a significant disability.
 These types of awards are not typical, but the facts of each case will be determinative of whether a permanent award of spousal maintenance is appropriate.

-The second form of spousal maintenance, rehabilitative alimony, is the most common form of spousal maintenance.
+The second form of spousal maintenance, rehabilitative alimony, is the most common form of alimony in Arizona.
 The intent of rehabilitative spousal maintenance is to provide financial support to a spouse in such an amount and duration as necessary to allow that spouse to obtain the education, and/or work experience to become self supportive.

 Finally, there is a lesser known form of spousal maintenance referred to as compensatory spousal maintenance, which is designed to provide money to a spouse who has contributed to the educational opportunities of the other spouse during their marriage.